GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 Finally, a closer observation of the training behavior suggests an overfitting phenomenon.
 Indeed, the network achieves a significantly lower error on distance estimation on the training set than on the test set.
-The #mae-dist reaches 17cm on the training set when using the triangle array, while it stagnates to 74cm on the validation and test datasets.
+When using the triangle array, the #mae-dist reaches 17cm on the training set, while it stagnates at 74cm on the validation and test datasets.
+As discussed in @sec:ssl:background, methods that can accurately estimate the distance to the source often rely on additional temporal information or even controlled movement of the microphone array.
+It appears that the proposed #acr("CNN")-based method presented in this work cannot solve this task.
+In @chap:active_ssl, we leverage robot movement to accumulate localization information over time and accurately estimate the source's position.

 #figure(
   image(